 The following use case details the steps for backing up data from a server to a NAS (this example will use Synology).

-In Package Center, select the “Manual Install” option at top.
+3) In the Package Center, select the “Manual Install” option found at the top.

 If you do not currently have a GoodSync Connect account, you may create a new account here https://www.goodsync.com/gs-connect